s153748/SGI_project/README.md

-# SGI_project
-Social graphs and interactions project
+# Social graphs and interactions project

+This is the repo for the class 02805 Social Graphs and Interactions at DTU.

 Authors: Julie Maria Petersen & Lise Styve

-...